Mushymato/LivestockBazaar/author-guide.md

 Quirk with using this is that, should the machine have any item processing rules and you attempt to drop in an item, the menu **WILL** appear even after the item is dropped into machine.

+#### Game State Query: mushymato.LivestockBazaar_HAS_STOCK \<shopName\>

+This game state query checks if there are any animals for sale from a particular shopName.
+It is the same logic used to determine if the animal shop option should appear as an option on tile action `mushymato.LivestockBazaar_Shop`.

 #### Item Query: mushymato.LivestockBazaar_PET_ADOPTION [petId] [breedId] [ignoreBaseProce] [ignoreCanBeAdoptedFromMarnie]

 Item query for usage in custom pet shops (NOT animal shops!), works similar to vanilla `PET_ADOPTION` item query but allows filtering.